EternityForest/AnyoneCanDoIt/MathELI5.md

 ### Scaling

 It can also make things bigger or smaller. x * 0.5 is half of something, x * 2 is twice that thing.
+Because it is linear, doing this to an audio signal will not distort.

+Multiplying by zero is always zero, like a closed gate letting through 0% of what tries to come in.

+### Negative numbers

+Multiplying by a negative number inverts.
+5 times -2 is -10. -5 times -2 is 10.
+This is useful in signal processing.

 #### Filters
 You can use this to make a simple smoothing filter.
 At every step, when you get a new input `i`, set x to `x*0.7 + i * 0.3`.